 - There is no name matching on the godparents of any Ure child on either side.

 - They would appear to be a different social class.
 James Ure’s family are less skilled workers.
 The northside family are involved in the print trade, civil service or clerking roles.
-Daniel Ure of this family did work in a printer’s shop in Manchester, according to the 1891 census…it may just be a coincidence.
+Daniel Ure of this other family did work in a printer’s shop in Manchester, according to the 1891 census…it may just be a coincidence.

 However, by the 1911 census, I can only find evidence of two of James and Anne’s daughters in Ireland, both now married: Anne Kelly and Mary Fitzsimons.
 Most of rest of the family has disappeared – some may have emigrated and still more died.
 The other women probably married and are no longer called Ure.
 I have managed to find Daniel Ure is living in Manchester in 1891 with his English wife, Louisa Baxendale, and a baby son also called Daniel.
 A married sister called Ellen Brennan is also in the house.
 Both siblings give their birth place as Ireland and the birth years match so I’m confident this is two more of the James Ure/Anne Barry children.
 3 further sons followed to Daniel and Louisa and 2 more children did not survive (according to 1911 census).
 I have traced this family further forward but left off the details in the small family tree below – to avoid any personal data breach.